MarkDC95/MarkDC95/README.md

 <p  float= "centre">

 # About me:
-I'm Mark Damien Chinnasamy, I am a recent Electronic Engineering graduate and I'm  currently exploring careers in Software development and Embedded systems engineering.
+I'm **Mark Damien Chinnasamy**, I am a recent Electronic Engineering graduate and I'm  currently exploring careers in Software development and Embedded systems engineering.
 I enjoy learning about hardware, microcontrollers, as well integrating them into practical software applications.
 I have started learning courses in machine learning using tensorflow, and I am looking forward to learning how to deploy that with in the programming architecture of an embedded system.